superg3m/ckit/README.md

  - so heres the think with arenas I won't have tons of syscalls for memory allocations so that way I can use a function pointer for the allocation function so default stub is malloc and free, you can define you own callback function
  - I need to rethink how arenas work

 Next course of action is to remove all memory allocation tracking, the way I did it was really bad so its hard to actually keep working on anything.

-need to think about refactoring the header system and maybe change the way I do pointer math

 if I want to keep using header I need to make available the header size with a function so I can then say you must specify the size not just the type

-vector_push_ptr()
+it kind of is the case that you want to init some type of memory arena and just push stuff because of the type system and maybe that is better overall?